AlbusPercivalDumbledore/PitchDark-Fox/README.md

 1. Themes for Addons are contained in 'userContent -> Addons' folder.
 2. Internal UUID of Addons is required.
 It can be found at 'This Firefox' section of 'about:debugging'.
 It needs to be pasted in addon's stylesheet, in place of 'Paste Internal UUID here'.
+3. Rules from TreeStyleTabs-TextArea.css (inside userContent -> Addons folder) need to be pasted in text area provided by TreeStyleTabs Addon in about:preferences.
+Choose 'No Decoration' under Appearance -> Themes in Tree Style Tabs Settings

 ### STYLED ADDONS